-Sample Skill-certificate/ technical-experience letter as an evidence of prior work experience from your previous/current employer in USA.
+Sample Skill-certificate/ technical-experience letter as evidence of prior work experience from your previous/current employer in the USA.

 You need it at the time of filing the H1B PERM (labor) and I-140 application as part of the GC (Green Card application) process.

 A skill letter has no standard format.
 It varies from company to company and from Attorney (lawyer) to Attorney.

 In the USA, USCIS needs this employer-provided detailed experience cum tech verification letter with responsibilities and duties for H1B, to evaluate the basis of your Green card application.

 These days, they are not accepting co-worker written experience letters as legitimate.
 You should try to get it from your manager or human resources (HR) department from your previous employer.

 You can also write this same skill letter format for Australia’s Skilled PR immigration and Canada’s Skill assessment.

 This is to certify that Mr. Ram GUPTA was full-time employed with ABC Ltd. from 1 January 2010 to 31 December 2013.
 He reported to our office in Gurgaon, India from 1 January 2010 to 31 December 2012 and to Tampa, Florida from 1 January 2013 to 31 December 2013.

 While leaving our organization, he/ she was designated as a Lead Engineer.